Siakam, Anunoby lead Raptors over Bulls 108-84

+CHICAGO (AP) — Pascal Siakam is trying to adjust to the attention opponents are giving him now that Kawhi Leonard and Danny Green are no longer around in Toronto.

+The fourth-year power forward is certainly providing offense.
+He just needs to cut back on the turnovers.

-CHICAGO (AP) — Pascal Siakam scored 19 points, OG Anunoby added 17 and the Toronto Raptors spoiled Chicago’s home opener by beating the Bulls 108-84 on Saturday night.
+Siakam scored 19 points, OG Anunoby added 17 and the Raptors spoiled Chicago’s home opener by beating the Bulls 108-84 on Saturday night.

 The defending NBA champions went on a run in the second quarter to take a 48-40 halftime lead and pulled away for their 10th straight win over the cold-shooting Bulls.